Hello and welcome to the online portfolio of Ethan Macfie – or Isarii, as I’m sometimes known on the internet.

 When an opinion or idea is worth exploring, this is how I get it out there.

-An analysis of the failure of MMO quests to live up to their literary predecessors, and an exploration of the way RuneScape managed to get it right.
+An analysis of the failure of MMO quests to live up to their literary predecessors, and an exploration of the way RuneScape managed to get the formula right.

 This article takes a look at what I call the “Massive Identity Crisis”, or how the modern MMO paradigm has shifted away from the features that originally set the genre apart, moving from the persistent worlds and massive communities unique to MMOs in favor of segregating players into small-group instances using community-circumventing group finders in a way that makes modern MMOs more reminiscent of games like Diablo than of the games that made the genre great.